jasmineuchil/MongoPython/README.md

 git clone https://github.com/jasmineuchil/MongoPython
 cd MongoPython
 ```
-After cloning the repository to your system, change hostname and port number in `.py` script
+After cloning the repository to your system, change hostname and port number for all three `.py` scripts

 Run python script `pythoncode.py` which will create a sample data